galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 # SNP based pathogenic identification

-Now we would like to identify pathogen with a third approach based on variant and [single nucleotide polymorphisms (SNPs) calling](https://genome.sph.umich.edu/w/images/e/e6/Seqshop_may_2015_day2_snp_lecture_v2.pdf): comparison of sequences to a targeted reference genones, and call for differences between sample reads and reference genomes to identify variants.
+Now we would like to identify pathogens with a third approach based on variant and [single nucleotide polymorphisms (SNPs) calling](https://genome.sph.umich.edu/w/images/e/e6/Seqshop_may_2015_day2_snp_lecture_v2.pdf): comparison of reads to a targeted reference genome, and call the differences between sample reads and reference genomes to identify variants.

-For example, if we want to test our samples if they include [_Campylobacter_ pathogenic strains](https://www.cdc.gov/campylobacter/index.html) or not, we will map our samples against the reference genome of the _Campylobacter_ species.
-Variants in specific positions on the genome are looked to see if these variations would indicate a pathogen or not.
+For example, if we want to check whether our samples include [_Campylobacter_ pathogenic strains](https://www.cdc.gov/campylobacter/index.html) or not, we will map our samples against the reference genome of the _Campylobacter_ species.
+Variants in specific positions on the genome are queried to judge if these variations would indicate a pathogen or not.

-This approach allows also identification of novel alleles and so possible **new variant of the pathogen**.
+This approach also allows identification of novel alleles and possible **new variants of the pathogen**.

-Using this approach, we also build the consensus genome of each samples, so we can later build a phylogenetic tree of all samples' full genomes and have an insight into events that occurred during same or different species of our samples' evolution.
+Using this approach, we also build the consensus genome of each sample, so we can later build a phylogenetic tree of all samples' full genomes and have an insight into events that occurred during the evolution of same or different species in the samples.

-In this training, we are testing _Salmonella enterica_ , which our samples are spiked with its different strains.
-So we will now upload to our history the reference genome of [_S. enterica_](https://www.ncbi.nlm.nih.gov/genome/?term=txid99287[Organism:exp]) we got in prior from the [National Center for Biotechnology Information (NCBI) database](https://www.ncbi.nlm.nih.gov/).
+In this training, we are testing _Salmonella enterica_, with different strains of which our samples were spiked.
+So we will now upload to our history the reference genome of [_S. enterica_](https://www.ncbi.nlm.nih.gov/genome/?term=txid99287[Organism:exp]) we originally obtained from the [National Center for Biotechnology Information (NCBI) database](https://www.ncbi.nlm.nih.gov/).

 > <hands-on-title>Data upload</hands-on-title>
 >